rubrikinc/terraform-aws-rubrik-s3-cloudout/docs/quick-start.md

-# Quick Start: Rubrik AWS S3 Cloud Out Deployment Terraform Module
+# Quick Start: Rubrik AWS S3 CloudOut Deployment Terraform Module

 Configure an AWS S3 archive target and add that target to the Rubrik cluster.
 The following steps are completed by the module: